fergaljoconnor/zero_v/README.md

 Zero_V comes out of this benchmark looking pretty good, but I do want to stress the following caveats.
 * This was using a trait where each iteration of the loop did a very small amount of work (a single multiplication, addition, rshift or lshift op).
   Basically this means that these benchmarks should make Zero_V look as good as it will ever look, since the vtable overhead will be as large as possible relative to the amount of work per iteration.
 * Every use case is different, every machine is different and compilers can be fickle.
 If performance is important enough to pay the structural costs this technique  will impose on your code, it's probably important enough to verify you're getting the expected speedups by running your own benchmark suite, and making sure those benchmarks are reflected in production.
-The benchmarks above also make aggressive use of inline annotations for trait implementations, and removing a single annotation can make the execution three times slower, so it's probably worth exploring inlining for your own use case dependent on your performance needs.
+The benchmarks above also make aggressive use of inline annotations for trait implementations, and removing a single annotation can make the execution three times slower, so it's can be worth exploring inlining for your own use case (dependent on your performance needs).
 * The eagle-eyed amongst you might notice there's a fifth benchmark, baseline, that completes in a little over a nanosecond.
 This is the version of the benchmarks that dispenses with traits and objects and just has a single function which performs the work we're doing in the other benchmarks (execute a set of integer ops on our input and sum the outputs).
-Depending on your use case, it's usually a good idea to design your APIs in such a way that if someone wants to hardcode a highly optimized solution like that, they have the tools to do so.
+Depending on your use case, it might be a good idea to design your APIs so that anyone who wants to hardcode an optimized solution like that has the tools to do so.
 If you're good to your compiler, your compiler will be good to you (occasional compiler bugs notwithstanding).